jimburton/scrabble/chapters/Chapter3.md

 without having to worry at each stage about whether anything went wrong.

-We are going to introduce a lot of functions that relate specifically to boards, so we create a new module for that, and refactor the dictionary code into new modules too.
+We are going to introduce a lot of functions that relate to games and boards.
+Rather than putting all of this code into `Scrabble.Game` and `Scrabble.Board`, we will break it out into separate cohesive modules.
+So we create directories `src/Scrabble/Game/` and `src/Scrabble/Board` and create the relevant modules within them.
+While we're at it we refactor the dictionary code into a new locaion too, `src/Scrabble/Lang/`.

 **TODO source tree**